 Ingredients Found In Natural Weight Loss Supplements

 If you decide to supplement your weight loss regimen with an herbal product, you’ll probably notice that popular products being sold in stores and on the internet will have one or several of these herbal ingredients.
+These include:

 Since it’s one of the most popular weight loss products, many researchers have studied garcinia cambogia, or hydroxycitric acid.

 Sadly, according to several sources (including the National Institutes of Health Office of Dietary Supplements, the National Center for Complementary & Integrative Health, and the Memorial Sloan Kettering Cancer Center), this herbal supplement appears to have little or no effect on weight loss.

 This natural fiber product is derived from the konjac plant.
 Even though diet supplements that use glucomannan say that it’s effective for weight loss, one study published by the esteemed Journal of Obesity showed that the herbal supplement did not induce weight loss.
 Also, the National Institutes of Health stated that there is a limited amount of evidence to verify its effectiveness.